Tips to avoid weight regain

 •Aim to exercise 30 min a day.

-•Go for workouts that you enjoy most, this will help boost your morale of exercising
+•Go for workouts that you enjoy most.
+This will help boost your morale of exercising thereby creating a disciplined routine.

 •Mix up weights and cardio.
-Combining both will boost your metabolism during the period after your workout, making you burn more calories.
+Combining both will boost your metabolism during the 30 min period after your workout making you burn more calories.

 •Select intervals to fire up your metabolism.
-Doing 10 intervals of 4 min speed bursts along with 2 min of slow walking (60 min total), 3 times/week increases the ability of your body to burn fat during exercise.
+It was found that doing 10 intervals of 4 min speed bursts along with 2 min of slow walking (60 min total), 3 times/week increases the ability of your body to burn fat 25% during exercise.

 •Stretch out!
 Studies have found that stretching before running may increase calories burnt.